aleazofeifam/aleazofeifam/README.md

 <h1 align="center">Hi 👋🏻, I'm Alejandro </h1>

-### Hi, my name is Alejandro Azofeifa and a software engineer.
+### Hi, my name is Alejandro Azofeifa and I am a software engineer.

 - 🔭 I’m currently working at **Microsoft** as an Account Manager helping customers in the cloud adoption
 - 🌱 I’m in the learning path of becoming **Data Scientist**
 - 💬 You can ask me about **Azure Identity, Azure Data Explorer (Kusto), SQL, Python and R**
-- 📫 You can reach me over [LinkedIn](https://www.linkedin.com/in/alejandro-azofeifa/)
+- 📫 You can reach out to me on [LinkedIn](https://www.linkedin.com/in/alejandro-azofeifa/)

 ### Feel free to check some other information about my profile
 -  Here is my [Portfolio!](https://aleazofeifam.github.io) 💡 with some projects I've worked on.